allisonmackey/barter-app/README.md

 * I want to be able to message other users regarding the services/goods they're offering
 * I want to be able to set a time for us to trade goods/services

-TO DO LIST:
+STRETCH GOALS:
 Functionality I want to put in place:
 - Allow user to sign up with first & last name
 - Allow user to have 'profile' with information about the user
 - Implement 'by zipcode' drop down menu so that users can see posts from other users within a certain radius --> https://www.zipcodeapi.com/API
-- Implement 'friends' capability so that user can add other users and see their 'activity' (STRETCH GOAL)
+- Implement 'friends' capability so that user can add other users and see their 'activity'
-- Implement Messaging capability (STRETCH GOAL)
+- Implement Messaging capability

 ## Technologies Used
 * _ActiveRecord_